groundflyer/groundflyer.github.io/src/content/pages/about.md

 Title: About
 Date: 2016-10-19
-Modified: 2016-10-19
+Modified: 2016-10-20
 Slug: about
 Lang: en

-Hi.
-My name is Roman Saldygashev.
-I'm Houdini TD from Russia.
+Hello there.
+My name is Roman.
+I'm doing CG by writing shaders and scripts.

+I graduated from Tyumen State University in 2013 with degree in Physics.